-- 1. If necessary, remove the adapter, as described in "Removing GX adapters from the 31E/2B" on page 4. - 2.
+- 1. If necessary, remove the adapter, as described in "Removing GX adapters from the 31E/2B with the power turned off" on page 4. - 2.
 Carefully grasp the new adapter assembly by its plastic latches and align the adapter assembly with the slot and its connector on the system backplane. - 3.
 Slowly slide the adapter along the guides until it stops.